fluxcd-community/microservices-demo/README.md

 ![](docs/img/weave-gitops-msdemo.png)

-The microservices demo is composed of 20 Kubernetes Deployments with a total request of `200m` CPU and `320Mi` memory.
+The microservices demo is composed of `20` Kubernetes Deployments with a total request of `200m` CPU and `320Mi` memory.
-Each microservice is managed by a dedicated Flux Kustomization, and it contains a podinfo instance and a redis instance.
+Each microservice is managed by a dedicated Flux Kustomization that contains a Podinfo and a Redis instance.
 The microservices are configured to scale up to `2` pods each, using CPU-based horizontal pod autoscalers.

 ![](docs/img/linkerd-msdemo.png)